vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

     - Select the disk format and destination datastore
     - Select the network for the VM to connect to

-    **NOTE**: If you select thick provisioning as the disk format, when Tanzu Kubernetes Grid creates cluster node VMs from the template, the full size of each node's disk will be reserved.
+    **NOTE**: If you select thick provisioning as the disk format, when Tanzu Community Edition creates cluster node VMs from the template, the full size of each node's disk will be reserved.
 This can rapidly consume storage if you deploy many clusters or clusters with many nodes.
 However, if you select thin provisioning, as you deploy clusters this can give a false impression of the amount of storage that is available.
 If you select thin provisioning, there might be enough storage available at the time that you deploy clusters, but storage might run out as the clusters run and accumulate data.
    d.
 Click **Finish** to deploy the VM.
    e.
 When the OVA deployment finishes, right-click the VM and select **Template** > **Convert to Template**.

    **NOTE**: Do not power on the VM before you convert it to a template.
 <!--In the **VMs and Templates** view, right-click the new template, select **Add Permission**, and assign the `tkg-user` to the template with the `TKG` role.

-   For information about how to create the user and role for Tanzu Kubernetes Grid, see [Required Permissions for the vSphere Account](#vsphere-permissions) above. -->
+   For information about how to create the user and role for Tanzu Community Edition, see [Required Permissions for the vSphere Account](#vsphere-permissions) above. -->

 3. Complete the following steps to create an SSH Key Pair: